fengjiang87/cs-3250-actions-demo/README.md

 ### Running GitHub Actions

 Now, whenever we merge code into this repo (whether by pull request or pushing), these Actions will run on the repo.

 To test this, we will need to push the cloned repo, which is just a local repo, to GitHub.

-Once you have pushed this demo repo to your GitHub account, make some changes in the file "demo_functions.py" and add a failing unit test to "test_demo_functions.py":
+Once you have pushed this demo repo to your GitHub account, add a failing unit test to "test_demo_functions.py":

 ```
 def test_false():
-    """Always fails."""
     assert False, "This will always fail"
 ```

 Finally, go to https://github.com/{your_username}/cs-3250-demo/settings/actions and update the Workflow Permissions at the bottom of the page to allow "Read and write permissions" as well as "Allow GitHub Actions to create and approve pull requests".
+See the screenshot below:

 ![workflow-permissions.png](/workflow_permissions.png)